-Adidas is on a mission to evolve to a performance culture – establishing a fast-paced, feedback-driven performance management approach that has more in common with the elite athletes that they sponsor than their corporate competitors Nike and Puma.
-This signals a significant shift for Adidas in their performance strategy which previously conformed to the traditional PM model.
+Adidas are on a mission to evolve to a performance culture – establishing a fast-paced, feedback-driven performance management approach that has more in common with the elite athletes that they sponsor than their corporate competitors Nike and Puma.
+This signals a significant shift for adidas in their performance strategy which previously conformed to the traditional PM model.

-“In the past, we followed the traditional approach of annual reviews at the end of the year.
-We were always looking back and that really wasn’t in line with our vision for a future-focused performance culture,” said Andy Longley, Global Senior Director of Talent.
+“In the past we followed the traditional approach of annual reviews at the end of the year.
+We were always looking back and that that really wasn’t in line with our vision for a future-focused performance culture,” said Andy Longley, Global Senior Director of Talent.

-Andy tells us about Adidas’ new performance and development approach, dubbed “My Best”, which borrows elements of sports psychology and techniques from elite sportspeople and applies them to monitor the performance of their 55,000 people.
+Speaking ahead of his session at L&D Innovation & Tech Fest, he tells us about adidas’ new performance and development approach, dubbed “My Best”, which borrows elements of sports psychology and techniques from elite sports people and applies them to monitoring the performance of their 55,000 people.